ollikasa/GADA-GUIDE/README.md

 ---

 ##  Project Status
 - Proposal document completed and submitted

- UI prototype in Afaan Oromo ,Amharic and English started

- Emotion detection model – started  for offline MVP

-Firebase integration – done
-demo is ready
+ UI prototype in Afaan Oromo ,Amharic and English started Emotion detection model – started  for offline MVP Firebase integration – done demo is ready dashboard done user login done text,voice and chatbot interactin done for demo
-The rest is on the way and possible
+The rest is on the way and everthing is possible and i am working on it

 ---